Louisiana Work Injury Attorneys

 According to the CDC, the most common work injuries treated in emergency rooms involve contact with objects and equipment, overexertion or strain, and slips and falls.
 In 2021 alone, the financial toll of these injuries reached a staggering $167 billion, with $84 billion accounting for lost wages and medical costs.
 The ramifications of work injuries often extend beyond immediate physical harm; they impose lifelong physical, emotional, and financial burdens.

 Alarmingly, these costs often fall on the injured workers themselves—even when it’s the company or another entity that’s at fault.
+But this doesn't have to be the case.
+If an employer, supervisor, coworker, or other party was to blame for your work injury, you could be entitled to compensation for your medical bills, lost wages, and other injury-related costs.
 Don’t risk your future stability; speak with Clayton, Frugé & Ward.
-Our Louisiana work injury lawyers have decades of experience recovering over $1 billion for injured workers against the largest companies in the state.
+Our Louisiana work injury lawyers have decades of experience and have recovered over $1 billion for injured workers against the largest companies in the state.

 Contact us at (225) 209-9943 for a free consultation with a trusted work accident attorney in Louisiana.